kcybulski/prosody-modules/mod_register_dnsbl/README.markdown

 Introduction
 ============

-This module checks the IP address of newly registered users against a DNS block list.
-If a positive match is found, it gets logged.
+This module checks the IP addresses attempting to register an account against a DNSBL, blocking the attempt if there is a hit.

 Configuration
 =============